johanpiquet/jopi-rewrite/_doc/cookbook/using_reactjs.md

 ## React SSR

 Here is an example of React SSR.
-If you open the page http://127.0.0.1 in your browser, then look at its source code, you will only see this: `<div>Click me</div>`.

-> Here we have an `onClick` handler: which is ignored, since React SSR only product HTML and ignore all events.
-It also ignores calls to `onEffect` and similar functions.
-This is not a limitation of Jopi Rewrite, but how React SSR works, since his goal is only producting HTML.
+This allows using React.js as a simple HTML generator.

 ```typescript
 import {jopiApp} from "jopi-rewrite";